shoesCodeFor/100-days-of-code/log.md

 ### Day 22: February 4, 2017
 **Today's Progress**: Worked on nodeMCU.
 I had some issues getting the board to program.
 Used an arduino to flash the new nodeMCU firmware.

 **Thoughts**:  THe knockoff microcontrollers are not worth the money.
 Adafruit makes a better version of this for $15 but I bought 3 of the nodeMCUs for the same price.
 It's hard to argue with those economics.

-**Thought's**: As I release FloraSync builds on a larger scale I will suggest Adafruit's stuff because it will be less work on the users.
+As I release FloraSync builds on a larger scale I will suggest Adafruit's stuff because it will be less work on the users.

 ### Day 23: February 5, 2017